COVID-19 Updates Regarding International Students During Fall 2020 & Spring 2021

 Current International Students:

-- If you need, but have not secured an F-1/J-1 visa for fall 2020, you can request a letter of support from International Services to assist in scheduling an Emergency Expedited Visa Appointment at a U.S. Embassy/Consulate in your home country.
+- If you need but have not secured an F-1/J-1 visa for spring 2021, you can request a letter of support from International Services to assist in scheduling an Emergency Expedited Visa Appointment at a U.S. Embassy/Consulate in your home country.
 To request this letter, please submit the Emergency Visa Appointment Support Letter Request e-form located under the “Pre-Arrival” tab within the iStart Portal.

 Important Reminders for ALL international students:

-- While Clemson University currently plans to offer the in-person and blended/hybrid course model for fall 2020, if the COVID-19 pandemic worsens, the University may be forced to move additional/all courses online, as we did for the spring and summer terms.
+- For fall 2020, Clemson University is offering the in-person and blended/hybrid course model.
+However, if the COVID-19 pandemic worsens, the University may be forced to move additional/all courses online, as we did for the spring and summer terms.